BDI-pathogens/OpenABM-Covid19/documentation/covid19.md

 ## Passive Interventions

 The ABM has the ability to model both passive and active non-pharmaceutical interventions.
 Interventions are designed to reduce the rate of transmission but have the potential to quarantine significant numbers of people.
 We define passive interventions to be those which do not involve testing or contact tracing.
 Here we provide details on each of the passive interventions and their impact on the contact network.
+Table [Passive intervention parameters](./parameters/passive_intervention_parameters.md) summarises the parameters in the model associated with passive interventions.

 ### Hospitalisation
 Upon hospitalisation, a patient immediately stops interacting with both their household and workplace networks.
-We also reduce the number of random interactions that they have.
-We do not currently model the interactions within hospitals (this is planned for future work).
+The number of random interactions that they have is reduced.
+More detailed modelling of hospitals is contained in the hospital module of OpenABM-Covid19, see [the documentation on the hospital module](hospital_model.pdf) for further details.

 ### Self-quarantine upon symptoms
-Upon experiencing symptoms, a proportion of patients in our model self-quarantine immediately as per government advice.
+Upon experiencing symptoms, a proportion of individuals self-quarantine immediately as per government advice.
 There is a daily dropout rate for the duration of the quarantine to model individuals failing to comply.
-We also allow for the development of symptoms which cause an individual to self-quarantine when in fact they do not have covid-19, for example they may have seasonal flu which has similar symptoms.
+We also allow for the development of symptoms which cause an individual to self-quarantine when in fact they do not have COVID-19, for example they may have seasonal flu which has similar symptoms.
 Quarantine is modelled by stopping interactions on the individual's workplace network and greatly reducing their number of interactions on the random network.
 The ABM also contains the option that everybody in the household of a person with symptoms will be asked to self-quarantine.

 ### Lock-down
 The ABM can simulate the effect of a country-wide lock-down by reducing the number of contact that people have.
-In a lock-down, we reduce the number of interactions that people have by 80% on both their work-place and random networks.
+In a lock-down, the number of interactions that people have is reduced by 80% on both their work-place and random networks.
 Additionally, given that during a lock-down people stay at home more, we increase transmission rate for interactions on the household network by a factor.

 ### Shield Group
 Given that fatality rate is highly skewed towards the over 70s, we have the option of applying a lock-down just to this demographic group.